multiprocessio/datastation-documentation/tutorials/Query_MySQL_with_DataStation.md

 ## Other fields

-Next set your database, username, and password.
+Next we set the database to `mysql`, the username to `root`, and the password to `root` (we specified this when we started the Docker container).

 ![Filled out MySQL data source](/tutorials/mysql-data-source-filled.png)